 The mechanics and machinists of today are smarter.
 They use

 their hands clean; they also serve as a barrier against chemicals

-and other nasties that, as we now know, can
+and other nasties that, as we now know, can cause cancer.

-but there are still a lot of dirty hands out there on
+still a lot of dirty hands out there on hard-working men and

 The result is Hand Kind Hand Cleaner, which really is different